”Is it powerful enough or is it too powerful?”

 I must say, the soap nozzle transformed it into quite a lovely foam cannon.
 Once I finished covering my truck with foam, I used the 40-degree nozzle to clean off the foam.

-Following which, I used the soap nozzle yet again.
+Following this, I used the soap nozzle yet again.
 But, this time around, it was with the lighter soap solution.
 Finally, I washed off the foam with the 40-degree nozzle.

-I know, I know, that was probably overkill.
-But, I was adamant about bringing back the former glory of my truck’s original silver paint job.
+I know, I know, that was probably overkilling, but I was adamant about bringing back the former glory of my truck’s original silver paint job.
 And, this pressure washer came quite close to that.

 The finer touches are where most pressure washers falter.
 But, the SPX3000 performed admirably.

-The SPX3000 is surely one of the most versatile pressure washers I’ve tested.
+The SPX3000 is surely one of the most versatile pressure washers we’ve tested.
 It can easily handle heavy-duty cleaning tasks while performing admirably for the finer touches.

 It is a highly competent pressure washer, and it ranks second on my list for good reason.
 Now, it’s time to check out some of the standout features.